 What’s not covered here is Google Analytics-specific competitors: Matomo, Plausible, Koko, and Offen.
 They are great for their specific use cases, but if you are just starting to use open source analytics tools, it makes more sense to do so completely, breaking free of all your packaged tools.

 We’ve split the software into nine separate categories of open source analytics tools, each serving a different need:

 - Open source product analytics tools provide pretty much all you need to assess the performance of the user experience across your product estate.

 - Open Source a/b testing tools to assist your organization in testing changes in your product on conversion or engagement uplift, so you can iteratively implement the optimal solution.

-- Open source CDP’s (customer data platforms) to look after prospect audiences and customer segments to personalize and optimise your customer experience.
+- Open source CDP’s / Reverse ETL tools to look after prospect audiences and customer segments to personalize and optimise your customer experience.

 - Open source data validation tools let you ensure that your data is complete, accurate and clean.

 - Open source analytics engineering tools to transform, test, deploy and/or document data.